dart-archive/www.dartlang.org/src/site/polymer-dart/index.markdown

     dependencies:
       polymer: any

-Then, run `pub install` to download the package and link it into your app.
+Then, run `pub get` to download the package and link it into your app.

 View the [polymer.dart pub page](http://pub.dartlang.org/packages/polymer)
 to learn more.